 This isn’t just about advertising in new places, but in new ways.
 Advertising has come a long way in the last ten years, and methods like YouTube advertising, novelty apps, or sponsored content can escape the minds of traditionalists.

 This ties in directly to our first point about niche-targeting.
 If you have a specialized audience, you can use more effective — and cheaper — methods of advertising than blanket campaigns.

-For example, let’s say your niche is small businesses who use Drupal.
+For example, let’s say your niche is small businesses that use Drupal.
 Consider a social platform like Facebook Ads, which allows you to granularly target your audience.
-You can single out people who show interest in Small Business Ownership and Drupal, and customize your ads with a message like “Slow Drupal Sites = Lost Business.
-Checkout Acme Hosting Today for 2X the Speed!”
+You can single out people who show interest in Small Business Ownership and Drupal and customize your ads with a message like “Slow Drupal Sites = Lost Business.
+Check out Acme Hosting Today for 2X the Speed!”

 4. Complement Advertisements with Content Marketing